Two-stroke power valve system

 The two-stroke power valve system is an improvement to a conventional two-stroke engine that gives a high power output over a wider RPM range.

 Operation of a two-stroke engine

 A stroke is the action of a piston travelling the full length of its cylinder.
-In a two-stroke engine, one of the two strokes combines the intake stroke and the compression stroke, while the other stroke combines the combustion stroke and the exhaust stroke.
+In a two-stroke engine, one of the two strokes combines primarily the intake stroke and the combustion stroke, while the other stroke primarily combines the compression stroke and the exhaust stroke, though technically since both ports are exposed during both the combustion and compression strokes, some reversion does occur.